alegonz/baikal/README.md

 outs = model.predict([X1_test, X2_test], output_names=['ExtraTreesClassifier_0/0', 'PCA_0/0'])
 ```

-You don't need to (actually, **baikal** won't let you) pass inputs that are not required the compute the queried output.
-For example, if we just want the output of PowerTransformer:
+You don't need to pass inputs that are not required to compute the queried output.
+For example, if we just want the output of `PowerTransformer`:

 ```python
 outs = model.predict({x2: X2_data}, output_names='PowerTransformer_0/0')